esoxjem/MovieGuide/README.md

 # MovieGuide
 An app that lists popular/highest-rated movies.

 This app showcases the MVP pattern, RxJava and Uncle Bob Martin's Clean Architecture approach.
-It uses fragments to build a multi-pane UI optimized for tablets and Moshi for serialization.
+It uses fragments to build a multi-pane UI optimized for tablets, Moshi for serialization, Glide and Picasso for Bitmap handling.

 Libraries used:
  - RxJava